Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Additional Simulation Study Details

+The performance of DDT-LCM in the simulations has been demonstrated under a known $K$.
+To provide a practical estimation pipeline applicable to real-world data, we can select $K$ in a data-driven manner.
 Our rationale here is to apply a practically useful criterion that leans towards a model with good out-of-sample predictive performance while remaining parsimonious.
 Viewing $K$ as a hyperparameter, we choose the $K$ that yields the average largest predictive log-likelihood on validation datasets from 5-fold cross-validation.
 Specifically, the observations of $N$ individuals are randomly split into a training set and a testing set according to a 4:1 ratio.
 For the $s$-th training set, $s \in [5]$, we apply the Gibbs sampler and obtain the posterior means of the class prevalences $\hat{\pi}$ and response probabilities $\hat{\theta}$.
 The predictive likelihood on the corresponding testing set is computed as

 where $I^{test}_s$ denotes the indices of individuals belonging to the $s$-th testing set.
 The average predictive log-likelihood is then calculated as $l_{K}^{test} = \frac{1}{5} \sum\limits_{s=1}^5 \log p_{K,s}^{test}$.
 The model with a larger $l_{K}^{test}$ is preferred.